vincentntang/vincentntang.com/content/posts/20211023-write-how-to-guides/index.md

 That never actually happens.

 I've learned this lesson when I've had to hire designers, video editors for side projects I worked on.
-You should never give someone who's job is to do creative work free realm to build whatever makes sense.
+Don't state "how it should be done", rather "what you expect"

-Instead, you should describe the problem your trying to solve.
+So describe the problem your trying to solve.
 What kind of logo do you want?
 What is marketable and brandable, and who's your target audience?
 From there, you want to create a document that follows the 20/80 rule. **80% of your document should not be misintrepretable**.
-Leave the last 20% for random unexpect things that might come up
+Leave the last 20% for random unexpect things that might come up and to be pleasantly surprised on improvements that might've been made

 An example of this as such: